It is time for your refill? 5 ways to fill your own cup ~ Boise Spiritual TeacherMay 23, 2016

 They say to fill your own cup first.
 Oh, wait..that’s not quite right.
 They say to put your oxygen mask on before helping others.
 But for the purpose of this post, we are going with the cup analogy.

-Many of you who are drawn to my blog are caregivers by nature if not profession.
-You take care of kids, pets, parents, clients, students, patients, etc. You have a big heart and caring spirit.
+Many of you who are drawn to my blog are caregivers by nature if not a profession.
+You take care of kids, pets, parents, clients, students, patients, etc. You have a big heart and a caring spirit.
 You are generous and kind.
 This makes you a cherished member of your family and your community.
 All of these beautiful qualities you have are the same qualities that can also lead to mental and/or physical exhaustion.

 As someone who genuinely cares about other people, it can be hard to take time to nurture yourself.
 We tell ourselves there isn’t time or money.
 We tell ourselves our families can’t survive without us directing the traffic of the details in our daily lives.